ALmax-git/binary_converter_using_C_language/README.md

 # Binary Converter

 Binary Converter is a C-based application using GTK for creating a graphical user interface (GUI) to convert binary numbers into their decimal equivalents.
-This advanced converter is built by **The Great ChatGPT** and **ALmax** to provide an interactive and user-friendly experience, with features such as dark mode, real-time conversion on input events, and a built-in console for process logs.
+This advanced converter is built by **ALmax** to provide an interactive and user-friendly experience, with features such as dark mode, real-time conversion on input events, and a built-in console for process logs.

 ## Features